 laaS offers access to a resource pool of fundamental computing infrastructure, such as network, or storage.
 In laaS the CSC is responsible for managing the underlying virtual infrastructure, such as VMs, networking, storage, and running applications.
 IaaS relies on physical infrastructure, abstracted and orchestrated into resource pools.
-Abstraction through virtualization frees resources from physical constraints, while orchestration uses APIs to tie these resources together and deliver them to CSCs.
+Abstraction through virtualization frees resources from physical constraints, while orchestration uses application program interfaces (APIs) to tie these resources together and deliver them to CSCs.